Pairing Good Lobster with the Best Wine

 Try out a Vinho Verde from Portugal, or a Chenin Blanc from the Loire Valley – these varietals complement lobster, most lean fish, raw clams and oysters too.

 Fuller white wines, such as Italian Vermentino, Soave, Greek Assyrtiko, Austrian Grüner Veltliner and Viognier are great for lobster, crab and oyster dishes too.
-Plus our friends at Wine Daily created a delicious post for more great pairings of wine with lobster rolls.
+Plus our friends at Wine Daily created a delicious post for more great pairings of wine with lobster roll.

 But what About Red Wine and Seafood?